Advocis: History

 On June 4, 1906, members of the Life Underwriters Associations of Montreal, Quebec City, Prince Edward Island and Toronto met and founded the Life Underwriters Association of Canada (LUAC) in the interest of life insurance agents, and to represent their views to government and the public.

 On October 1, 1997, a resolution was passed to change the name of LUAC to the Canadian Association of Insurance and Financial Advisors (CAIFA).

 On November 7, 2003, CAIFA merged with the Canadian Association of Financial Planners (CAFP) via the passage of a special act through the Federal Parliament of Canada and was formally incorporated as Advocis, The Financial Advisors Association of Canada.

 Advocacy

 Through member-driven committees, Advocis engages with federal and provincial governments across Canada to pursue both the interests of financial advisors and the general public.
 In recent years, Advocis has been predominantly focused on issues related to title protection, advocating strongly for greater regulation of who is permitted to use the title of 'Financial Advisor' and 'Financial Planner' in jurisdictions across Canada.
 To date, such legislation has been passed in Ontario and Saskatchewan.

 Education

-Advocis provides educational programs for a range of financial designations in Canada, including the Chartered Life Underwriter (CLU), Certified Financial Planner (CFP), Professional Financial Advisor (PFA) and Certified Health Insurance Specialist (CHS) designations.
+Advocis provides educational programs for a range of financial designations in Canada, including the Chartered Life Underwriter (CLU), Professional Financial Advisor (PFA) and Certified Health Insurance Specialist (CHS) designations.
 Advocis also offers programs for the Life License Qualification Program (LLQP) and a variety of other certificates and courses intended to meet regulatory requirements for financial advisor Continuing Education.